If you’re looking for a job, the Internet is a great way to find and apply for advertised jobs and to post your resumé where employers can view it.

 - Be aware that your posted resumé is visible to everyone, including your current employer.
-Read Using the Internet for Work Search: Getting Started to learn how to post your resumé securely and confidentially.
+Read Use Job Search Sites Safely and Effectively to learn how to post your resumé securely and confidentially.

-For a list of potential job search websites, check out Alberta job postings.
+For a list of potential job search websites, check out Job Banks and Work Search Tools.

 Visit professional association websites to look for jobs and work opportunities

 Some professional associations host job search websites that can help you focus your work search.